 He married Anne Newton, the daughter of Nathaniel Newton and Elizabeth Sayer, who was the daughter of Charles Sayer, the former Clerk of Princess Anne county (1716-1740) (“Abstracts from Princess Anne Marriage Licenses (1765)”, William & Mary College Quarterly Historical Papers, Vol. 2, No. 2 (Oct.
 1893), pp. 73-77, Note 1).

 His will dated 11 September 1769, recorded 5 July 1770 appears in Princess Anne Co.
 Va.
 Deed Book 12, p.
 56. We have not seen the will, but a published abstract states that it names his wife Ann and his four daughters Elizabeth, Ann, Catherine and Margarett.
 The executors were his wife Ann, brother-in-law Samuel Boush, Capt.
 Thomas Newton and his brother William Ballard.
 The witnesses were William Ballard, Thomas Abbott, Priscilla Consaulvo.
-Although his brother William was named as an Executor, he did not participate in the management of the estate, which suggests he may have died shortly after Robert Ballard wrote his will.
+Although his brother William was named as an Executor, he did not participate in the management of the estate.

 Records relating to his estate are as follows:

 4 April 1771.
 Anne Ballard relict of Capt.
 Robert Ballard releases dower right for 168 acres for £47, 4 shillings, 5 pence to brother Lemuel Newton.
 Witnesses: Edward Cannon, Jacob Keeling, John Cuninghame.
 Recorded Princess Anne Co.
 Va.
 Deed Book 12, p.
 151.